 Use our advanced clinical trial search to find NCI-supported cancer clinical trials that are now enrolling patients.
 The search can be narrowed by location of the trial, type of treatment, name of the drug, and other criteria.
 General information about clinical trials is also available.

-Treatment options for GH-producing pituitary tumors include the following:
+Treatment options for GH-producing pituitary tumors include:

 Treatment for patients with acromegaly includes surgical, radiation, and medical therapies.[3]
 Treatment depends on the size and extent of the tumor and the need for rapid cessation of hormone function that results in serious clinical sequelae (i.e., hypertension and cardiomyopathy).